streetmix/streetmix/docs/technical/installing-streetmix.rst

    .. prompt:: bash $

+      # Make a copy of the environment variables file
+      cp .env.example .env

       # Using vim, but replace with your editor
-      vim app/db/config/config.js
+      vim .env

-      # below the line:
-      dialect: 'postgres',
-      # add the following two lines, based on the username and password you defined in the step above
+      # Uncomment these lines and set the username and password you defined in the step above
-      username: 'streetmix_user',
-      password: 'streetmix',
+      PGUSER=streetmix_user
+      PGPASSWORD=streetmix

 3. Run the 'Clone and install Streetmix' steps below.
 The instruction ```npx sequelize db:migrate``` will give an error.
 You will need to install the PostGIS extension to the database created from running the first npx instruction ```npx sequelize db:create```.

    .. prompt:: bash $